|John Lawson, Anoka County. This photograph shows Lawson|

 2. John P. Lawson, Methodist (1834-1918)

 This is clearly John P. Lawson [1852.186] who was born 26 Aug 1834 in Mörlunda Parish, Kalmar län to Anna Cajsa Jonsdotter [1851.160] and Lars Peter Israelsson.
 He was 18 years-old when he arrived in 1852 to join his widowed mother, and siblings in Jamestown (they had arrived in 1851).
 John Lawson married a woman named Charlotte and had three children before enlisting in the Chautauqua Regiment (New York 112th Infantry Regiment) in 1861.
-Her origin has not been discovered, nor her date of death.
-After the Civil War, on 10 August 1867 John P. Lawson married Clara Johanna Stenholm [i2322] who had just arrived in Jamestown from Västra Ed Parish, Kalmar län.
-John P. Lawson died 21 August 1918 at the Old Soldiers Home in Bath, his wife Clara died in Jamestown 20 Sep 1920.
+His first wife's origin has not been discovered, nor her date of death.
+After the Civil War (10 August 1867), John P. Lawson married Clara Johanna Stenholm [i2322] who had just arrived in Jamestown from Västra Ed Parish, Kalmar län.
+John P. Lawson died 21 August 1918 at the Old Soldiers Home in Bath, his second wife Clara died in Jamestown 20 Sep 1920.

 Most historical accounts list only one John Lawson as a charter member of the Swedish Methodist congregation.7 However, that appears to be refuted by at least one account: